This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 image alt text

-3. Enter an action name, which describes the action.
+3. Enter an action name, that describes the action.

 A list of parameters will be displayed based on the selected Offer On and Offer Type.